For current Estate and Gift tax figures, click here.

 These questions are just a few of the queries that you may have when it comes to making sure you create a proper and comprehensive estate plan.
 An experienced Vermont estate planning attorney can provide you with invaluable assistance in assessing your specific situation and making a plan that works best for you and the people you love.

-Unsworth LaPlante, PLC cares about helping our clients and we will make the estate planning process as easy and effective as possible.
+Unsworth LaPlante, PLLC cares about helping our clients and we will make the estate planning process as easy and effective as possible.
 Give us a call at (802) 879-7133 or contact us online to speak with a member of our legal team to learn more.